-Applicants must submit the complete NSHP-2 to the appropriate program administrator on or before the reservation expiration date specified on the NSHP-2.
-If the applicant submits a complete NSHP-2 to the program administrator on or before the reservation expiration date, the applicant is provided an additional 90 calendar days after the reservation expiration date to complete and submit the remaining required supporting documentation that make up the payment claim package to the program administrator.
+Applicants must submit the complete NSHP-2 to the Energy Commission on or before the reservation expiration date specified on the NSHP-2.
+If the applicant submits a complete NSHP-2 to the Energy Commission on or before the reservation expiration date, the applicant is provided an additional 3 months or 90 calendar days, whichever is later, after the reservation expiration date to complete and submit the remaining required supporting documentation that make up the payment claim package to the Energy Commission.